-August 2024 For Financial Advisor Use Only
+May 2025 For Financial Advisor Use Only

 Many investors opt for "value-light" strategies that sacrifice key value principles.
-This essay demonstrates value investing's superior returns compared to growth and value-light strategies, dispels risk misconceptions, and exposes the flaws of indexing value.
+This essay demonstrates value investing's superior returns compared to expensive and value-light strategies, dispels risk misconceptions, and exposes the flaws of indexing value.